 Hey guy’s, what’s up?

 I know, it’s been awhile since my last blog post.
 There was too much going on the last, almost one and a half year.
 As some may know, I became a dad about a year ago.
 I’m lucky that I had the opportunity to stay at home most of the time and work in home office ever since.
-Now, for my parental leave, we decided to do a road trip up to the border between Sweden and Lapland, Abisko national park, to be a little more specific.
+Now, for my parental leave, we decided to do a road trip up to Swedish Lapland, the Abisko national park, to be a little more specific.

 Abisko NP is home and starting point of the Kungsleden, a long distance, non continuous hiking trail and it’s northern terminus.
 Even though I won’t be able to hike a lot of the trail, we hope to get at least some miles in, checking it out for a potential future hike.
 We do also want to visit and explore northern Sweden’s nature and people.